Magnetically induced Josephson nano-diodes in field-resilient superconducting microwave circuits: Full chip layout

 \section{Full chip layout}

-The full chip layout is depicted in Supplementary Fig.~\ref{fig:suppl-chip-layout}.
-The six resonators designs differ solely in the number~$N_{\mathrm{idc}}$ of capacitor fingers in each IDC.
-Additional differences are introduced during fabrication, namely through cutting contriction-type Josephson junctions into the loop at the center of some resonators, turning them into SQUID resonators, as well as by integrating a mechanical beam into the long side of the loop for some resonators.
-The parameters used for each resonator are summarized in Supplementary Table~\ref{tab:suppl-resonator-parameters}.
-Note that all \ce{Nb}~structures on the chip are~\qty{\sim 1}{\micro\meter} smaller than in the layout depicted in Supplementary Fig.~\ref{fig:suppl-chip-layout} due to over-exposure of the photo-resist during fabrication, e.g.~the interdigital capacitor~(IDC) lines are~\qty{2}{\micro\meter} wide with gaps of~\qty{4}{\micro\meter} between them.
-The true, fabricated device dimensions were extracted from scanning electron microscope~(SEM) images and used for all simulations for determining device parameters.
+The full chip layout is depicted in Supplemental Fig.~\ref{fig:suppl-chip-layout}.
+The six resonator designs differ solely in the number~$N_{\mathrm{idc}}$ of capacitor fingers in each IDC.
+Additional differences are introduced during fabrication, namely through cutting constriction-type Josephson junctions into the loop at the center of some resonators, turning them into SQUID resonators, as well as by integrating a mechanical beam into the long side of the loop for some resonators.
+The parameters used for each resonator are summarized in Supplemental Table~\ref{tab:suppl-resonator-parameters}.
+Note that all \ce{Nb}~structures on the chip are~\qty{\sim 1}{\micro\meter} smaller than in the layout depicted in Supplemental Fig.~\ref{fig:suppl-chip-layout} due to over-exposure of the photo-resist during fabrication, e.g.~the interdigital capacitor~(IDC) lines are~\qty{2}{\micro\meter} wide with gaps of~\qty{4}{\micro\meter} between them.
+The true, fabricated device dimensions were extracted from scanning electron microscope~(SEM) images and used in all simulations for determining device parameters.

 In the next section, we will use the reference resonators to infer certain parameters of the SQUID resonators that we do not have direct access to.
-Since the reference resonators \res 1 and~\res 5 are closest to the SQUID resonators in resonance frequency (cf.~Supplementary Table~\ref{tab:suppl-resonator-parameters}), we only use those two for that purpose, not considering~\res 6 as a reference.
+Since the reference resonators \res 1 and~\res 5 are closest to the SQUID resonators in resonance frequency (cf.~Supplemental Table~\ref{tab:suppl-resonator-parameters}), we only use those two for that purpose, not considering~\res 6 as a reference.